Holographic fluids: a thermodynamic road to quantum physics: Abstract

 \section{Abstract}

-Quantum mechanics, superfluids and capillary fluids are closely related: it is thermodynamics that connects them.
-Liu procedure is applied to analyze the thermodynamic requirements, and the comparison to the traditional method of divergence separation highlights the role of spacetime.
+Quantum mechanics, superfluids, and capillary fluids are closely related: it is thermodynamics that links them.
+In this paper, the Liu procedure is used to analyze the thermodynamic requirements.
+A comparison with the traditional method of divergence separation highlights the role of spacetime.
 It is shown that perfect Korteweg fluids are holographic.
-The conditions when a complex field can represent the fluid density and velocity fields and when the complex field becomes a wave function of quantum mechanics are treated.
-The bridge between field and particle representations of physical systems is holography, and the key to holography is the Second Law.
+The conditions under which a complex field can represent the density and velocity fields of the fluid, and where the complex scalar field becomes a wave function of quantum mechanics, are explored.
+The bridge between the field and particle representations of a physical system is holography, and the key to holography is the Second Law of thermodynamics.

 {\em "A theory is the more impressive the greater the simplicity of its premises is, the more different kinds of things it relates, and the more extended is its area of applicability." in Albert Einstein: Autobiographical Notes}